enewey/maze-generator/README.md

 Running this project
 ------
 The project can be run from the command line using sbt.
 In the "src" directory, type:
-`sbt "run *a b c d e f g*`
+`sbt "run a b c d e f g"`

-Note there are **seven** command line arguments to input.
+Note there are **seven** command line arguments to provide.
 Excluding a single argument will break the program.

 *Perhaps I should make this more user friendly?*

 ######Command Line Arguments